Sometimes what's going on behind the scenes is just as good as the image created....

 Saturday night, my husband and I were standing on the banks of the Platte River with a group of people watching the Sandhill Cranes come in to roost for the night.
 The moon was just a sliver from being full, but the cloud cover was so heavy that it was pitch black most of the night.

-We had heard splashes in the water not far from where we were standing; but, did not think much about it since our eyes and our cameras were pointed to the sky.
+I heard splashes in the water not far from where we were standing, but I didn’t think much about it since I was focused on the sky as the Sandhill Cranes flew overhead.
 The cranes were making quite a racket!

 Suddenly, out of the blue, my husband develops Tourette’s and yells, “HOLY SHIT!”

-I cringe, not knowing anyone in our group, I am hoping that the cranes had drowned that out.
-We had been given a talk about no sudden movements and to stay low and quiet so we did not startle the flock when we first arrived for the evening.
-Moreover, now my husband is yelling obscenities at the top of his lungs!
+I cringed, not knowing anyone in our group; I sure hoped the cranes had drowned that out.
+We had been given a talk about no sudden movements and to stay low and quiet, so we didn’t startle the flock when we first arrived for the evening.
+And now my husband is yelling obscenities at the top of his lungs!

-I looked over at Paul and can just make out a large black blob about 3 feet from his foot.
+I looked over at Paul and could barely make out a large black blob about 3 feet from him, but it was too dark for me to identify it.

-Always the overactive imagination, I had visions of that beaver gnawing off his leg and swimming off with it to build a new dam.
+Always the overactive imagination, I had visions of the beaver gnawing off his leg and swimming off with it to build a new dam.
+LOL

-To find out more information about the Spring Migration of the Sandhill Crane check out this article.
+To find out more about Nebraska's Sandhill Cranes season check out my post about the Spring Migration of the Sandhill Cranes.

-You can purchase Susan's work in The Art Gallery.
+You can see more of Susan's photography in her Gallery.

 I am the 8th photographer in 4 generations of my family.
 Back in 2006, my husband accepted a job traveling and I jumped at the chance to go with him.
 We have spent the last 11+ years traveling the United States.